– Medical Problems of Performing Artists

 The PANEL abstract submission is designed for either research or educational based projects.
 A panel will consist of one panel chair and three panelists.
 All four of these individuals (panel chair, panelist 1, 2, and 3) MUST be different people and be identified on the abstract submission at the time you submit your abstract to be considered.
 The panel abstract submission is limited to 350 words.
 The submitting author is responsible for entering ALL information at the time of submission.
 Incomplete submissions will not be considered.

-Note about Late Breaking Abstracts:
+Late Breaking Abstracts:

 Questions: